naiborhujosua/Telco_Churn_Analysis/README.md

-# Implementing the Customer Churn Analysis in Telco Industry to improving Customer retention using Pyspark in Databricks
+# Implementing the Customer Churn Analysis in Telco Industry to improving Customer retention using Pyspark in Databricks Analytics - Milestone Report
+***
 This project is a part of my journey learning pyspark and how databricks can be useful for Deploying Machine Learning Algorithms in the Cloud.
 I use [IBM dataset](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) for exploring the dataset, doing exploratory data analysis and implement Machine learning algorithms to derive actionable insights.

 #### -- Project Status: [Active]